Building a Bootable Version of OSForensics using WinPE

 Sit back and wait...

-A command prompt screen should appear and the build process will be under way.
+A build progress screen should appear and the build process will be under way.
 Once complete, the USB Flash Drive can be used to boot a system into OSForensics.

 - WinPEBuilder Error 10: See the following forum post

 - Failed to open output batch file: Check that Temp Working Directory exists, if not it will need to be created.